Amruthaluri-Gavin/Disaster-Management-Website-Project/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to improve this project, feel free to fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any inquiries, feel free to reach out via [your email or GitHub profile].
+For any inquiries, feel free to reach out via Amruthaluri-Gavin (int GITHUB) or amruthaluri.gavin05@gmail.com (gmail).